KawiraSharon/GVSU-CIS641-Sharon-Kawira-Mungania/docs/proposal-template.md

 Nodejs and Flask(Python)
 MySQL for database management

-Cloud and Hosting - AWS
+Cloud and Hosting - Railway

 # Method/Approach